NiborGnu/dungeon-text-game/README.md

   1. Run the following command
   - `git clone https://github.com/NiborGnu/dungeon-text-game.git`

+  1. Install Python module dependencies:

+      1. Navigate to the folder dungeon_text_game by executing the command:
+      - `cd dungeon_text_game`
+      1. Run the command pip install -r requirements.txt
+        - `pip3 install -r requirements.txt`

   1. Create your own GitHub repository to host the code.
   1. Run the command `git remote set-url origin <Your GitHub Repo Path>` to set the remote repository location to your repository.

   1. Push the files to your repository with the following command: